-They contain fibre, which is good for digestion, and omega-3 fatty acids, which are good for skin and coat health.
+They contain fiber, which is good for digestion, and omega-3 fatty acids, which are good for skin and coat health.
 They are also a good source of vitamins C, B1, B6 and K, as well as potassium, iodine, magnesium and folic acid.

-Are strawberries GOOD FOR DOGS?
+ARE STRAWBERRIES GOOD FOR DOGS?

 The health benefits of strawberries

-THE RISKS OF strawberries
+THE RISKS OF STRAWBERRIES

 The occasional consumption of fresh strawberries will not harm your dog.
-But keep in mind that strawberries can actually harm your dog in the following cases
+But keep in mind that strawberries can actually harm your dog in the following cases.

 Too many strawberries

-Strawberries in sweets
+Strawberries in Candy

-HOW TO FEED YOUR DOG strawberries
+HOW TO FEED STRAWBERRIES TO YOUR DOG

-- Feed your dog only fresh strawberries.
+- Only feed your dog fresh strawberries.

 - Canned strawberries or sweetened strawberries are not safe.

-Summary: Can dogs eat strawberries?
+Conclusion: Can dogs eat strawberries?